Technical Teams, Account Managers, Engineers, & Product Teams

 |Interface Server ID||Yes||99 "Olo Server"||

 Unique to Olo.
-Flag 'POS' Set as Clone and Interface Server
+Flag 'POS' Set as Clone and Interface Server.

 |Interface terminal ID||Yes||98 "Olo Terminal"||

 Unique to Olo.
 Flag 'POS'.
 Set as Clone, Interface Terminal, and set Interface Host as the Olo server.
 Set the Default Printer to the physical printer where guest receipts should print.
+DO NOT assign an interface employee in the configuration of this terminal in CFC.

 |15 "Olo Queue"||